StarChart-Labs/flare-plugins/docs/PLUGINS.md

 The source-jars plug-in adds two tasks of type `Jar` - `sourcesJar`, which generates a jar file with the source files of the project, and `javadocJar`, which generates a jar file with the javadoc files of the project.
 These tasks are also added to the `archives` artifact configuration of the project.

-These jars are intended open-source projects to upload alongside binary artifacts to allow developers to trace through the associated code paths when debugging, and other development uses.
+These jars are intended to be uploaded alongside binary artifacts for open-source projects.
+They allow developers to trace through the associated code paths when debugging, and to view associated Javadoc documentation within their IDE.